-Is it Safe to Eat Sesame Seeds During Pregnancy?
+Is It Safe to Eat Sesame Seeds in Pregnancy?

 Nutritional Value of Sesame Seeds

 Sesame seeds are enriched with various essential nutrients, and consuming them during pregnancy can do a lot of good to you and your baby.
 These seeds serve as a great source of iron, calcium, and fibre.
 You need to consume only a few seeds to get all these nutrients.

 Here is a breakdown of the nutrients these seeds offer.
 Every 10 g of sesame seeds has approximately the following quantities of each nutrient:

 - Fat – 4 g